 When disintegrating, radon emits alpha particles and generates solid decay products, which are also radioactive (polonium, bismuth, lead, etc.).
-The potential effects on human health of radon lie in its solid decay products rather than the gas itself.
-Whether or not they are attached to atmospheric aerosols, radon decay products can be inhaled and deposited in the bronchopulmonary tree to varying depths according to their size.
+The potential effects on human health of radon lie in its decay products rather than the gas itself.
+Whether or not they are attached to atmospheric aerosols, radon decay products can be inhaled and deposited in the bronchopulmonary tree to varying depths according to their size[2][3][4][5].

 Radon is today considered to be the main source of human exposure to natural radiation.
-The UNSCEAR (2006) report^[2] suggests that, at the worldwide level, radon accounts for around 52 % of global average exposure to natural radiation.
-The radiological impact of isotope 222 (48 %) is far more significant than isotope 220 (4 %), while isotope 219 is considered negligible.
+The UNSCEAR (2006) report[6] suggests that, at the worldwide level, radon accounts for around 52 % of global average exposure to natural radiation.
+The radiological impact of isotope 222 (48 %) is far more significant than isotope 220 (4 %), while isotope 219 is considered negligible (see Annex A).
 For this reason, references to radon in this part of ISO 11665 refer only to radon-222.